csound-flossmanual/csound-floss/book/03-g-user-defined-opcodes.md

 been shown at some basic examples.
 This feature is really substantial for writing digital filters.
 This can perfectly be done in the Csound language itself.
 The next example shows an implementation of the zero delay state variable filter by Steven Yi.
-In his collection at&nbsp;
-[www.github.com/kunstmusik/libsyi](www.github.com/kunstmusik/libsyi)
-&nbsp;more details and other implementaions can be found. --- Note also that this code is another example of overloading a UDO definition.
+In his collection at [www.github.com/kunstmusik/libsyi](www.github.com/kunstmusik/libsyi) more details and other implementaions can be found. --- Note also that this code is another example of overloading a UDO definition.
 The same opcode name is defined here twice; first with the input types aKK (one audio signal and two k-signals with initialization), then with the input types